-A player may only play four games for another team as a borrowed player.
+In U12 and above, a player may only play four games for another team as a borrowed player.
 If they play any more games for that new team then they will no longer be able to play for their old team.

 When a player is listed on the match card, they are automatically deemed to have played, even if they don’t take the field or turn up.